gozillar/Progress-Analytics/README.md

 * How well do baseline assessments predict future performance?

 Without a centralized analytics solution, these insights were difficult to obtain quickly across multiple schools and assessment systems.

+## Key Business Questions

+The dashboard and analysis were designed to answer the following core questions.

+1. Baseline Performance

+* What is the starting academic level of students at the beginning of the school year?
+* How does baseline performance vary by:
+  School
+  Grade level
+  Subject area
+  Assessment type

+2. Expected vs Actual Progress
+* Are students meeting the expected growth projections?
+* How does actual progress compare to benchmark progress targets?

+3. Cohort Progress Tracking
+* Which student cohorts are improving, stagnating, or declining?
+* Are there consistent performance trends within:
+Schools
+Grades
+Subject areas

+4. Early Identification of Risk
+* Which students are not on track to meet expected progress benchmarks?
+* How early in the year can risk be detected?

+5. Assessment Alignment
+* Do improvements in internal formative assessments translate to improvements in external standardized assessments?